Concordium/concordium.github.io/source/shared/smart-contracts/guides/deploy-module.rst

 .. code-block:: console

-   $concordium-client module deploy my_module.wasm --name my_deployed_module
+   $concordium-client module deploy my_module.wasm.v1 --name my_deployed_module

 If successful, the output should be similar to the following: